 Sure, technically I had done nothing wrong.
 After all, I was there in plenty of time.
 But the big guys were frustrated and I was embarrassed.
 It was a big wake-up call for the benefits of getting “there” early.
 It turns out “early” has some beautiful side effects.

 3 Times It Makes Sense to Get There Early

-1. Early to the Meeting
+1. To the Meeting

 Arriving early to the meeting gives you time for casual conversation, build relationships, and to trial balloon your ideas.
 Yeah, an hour ahead of time is ridiculous in most scenes, but 10 minutes can go a long way in showing eagerness to engage.
 Plus it gives you time to show up calm and organized.
 Scrambling in out of breath to a meeting does nothing for your executive presence.

-2. Early to the Conversation
+2. To the Conversation

 Paying attention to the conversation at the idea stage of a new project or idea can position you well for deeper involvement.
 Also if you’re the leader and have a vision, it’s better to share your thoughts early than to come in late in the game and explain why it’s not what you wanted.

-3. Early to the Office
+3. To the Office

 A bit of strategic early can make a big difference in your career and your personal success.